huangruizhe/ConEC/README.md

 * `pdfs`: This directory contains presentation slides and press release for each earnings call in PDF format.
 They can be parsed by tools such as [pdftotext](https://github.com/jalan/pdftotext).
 * `participant_names`: The names and affiliation information of the earnings calls participants are usually known in advance.
 For example, companies often provide a mechanism for participating analysts and investors to register or submit questions ahead of time.
 We collect such information from [seekingalpha](https://seekingalpha.com/).
-* `*.txt`: these are the biasing word lists that we have extracted from the PDF files, with stop words, numerical values and irrelevant pages removed.
+* `*.txt`: these are the biasing word lists that we have extracted from the PDF files, with stop words, numerical values and irrelevant pages (e.g., the slides containing "forward-looking statement") removed.
 The participant names and affliations are also added to the lists.

 #### transcripts: